Royal Highlander

 On 28 October 1928 near Dinwoodie railway station, the Royal Highlander comprised 8-wheeled tender engine 14435 and 6 wheeled tender engine 1776 hauling ten 8-wheeled and two 12-wheeled corridor coaches.
 The whole train weighed around 555 tons.
 It was running at around 60 mph and collided with a freight train.
 The two engines of the Royal Highlander left the rails and overturned down the embankment.
 The leading coach mounted the debris and the following coaches were also derailed.
 The driver and fireman of the two engines on the express were killed instantly.
 The investigation by Lt.
 Col. A.H.L.
 Mount found that the signalman at Wamphray railway station, J.G.
 Scott, had made a mistake.

 At 4.25am on 16 November 1937 in dense fog the Royal Highlander running at around 15 mph ran into the back of the Night Scotsman near Crewe.
 Both trains were hauled by LMS Royal Scot Class 4-6-0 locomotives and fifteen passengers were injured.
 The inquiry led by Major G.R.S.
 Wilson found that fault lay with the driver, W.J.
 Nicholson, who entered a section in advance of Coppenhall Junction without assurance that the signals were clear.

 In the 1950s the Northbound train's scheduled departure from London Euston was 7:25pm, stopping at Rugby, Stafford, Crewe, Carlisle, Perth, Pitlochry, Blair Atholl, Dalwhinne, Newtonmore, Kingussie, Kincraig, Aviemore, Carrbridge, Tomatin, Moy, Daviot and Inverness, arriving approximately 9:00am next day.
 The Southbound train departed Inverness at approximately 5:30pm and followed the reverse route, although with fewer stops at the local stations.
 The train was pulled by steam engines, doubleheader, normally Duchess class locomotives assisted by an additional engine at the rear at Beattock Summit.

+By 1978 the service left Euston at 9.50 p.m., arriving at Inverness at 9.00 a.m. the following morning, with Perth as the first stop.
+The single fare was £24.00 with an additional £4.00 for a sleeping berth.
+This service conveyed London based daily newspapers to the north of Scotland.

 The Royal Highlander was in its day the longest-distance through train in the UK, and had the longest travel time, of almost 14 hours.